 - The legal document also supports loved ones, without one in place it can be difficult and time consuming to go through the Court of Protection to act on your behalf.

 Supporting other estate plans

 You really don’t have to have a substantial asset base to benefit from Lasting Powers of Attorney.
 While the legalities of an LPA would be drafted by your solicitor or Will Writer, Pembroke can offer power of attorney guidance to provide the framework that ensures your financial wishes are met.
-Call us on 01273 774855 or email email us by clicking here for estate planning and financial advice you can trust.
+Call us on 01273 774855 or contact us here for estate planning and financial advice you can trust.

 Please Note: The Financial Advice Authority does not regulate Power of Attorney, will writing or estate planning.